Now that the cold weather is here, a warm bowl of Banh Canh is a must-have!

 Vietnamese Thick Noodle Soup, or Banh Canh, is one of my favorite childhood foods.
 It's the most simplest and purest of all the Vietnamese noodle soups.
 As a kid, I ate it regularly for breakfast, lunch and dinner.
 In its simplest form, it's thick noodles in a rich and savory pork broth.
 There aren't too many components like other Vietnamese noodle soups.
 However, variations of Banh Canh such as Banh Canh Cua can include proteins like crab, shrimp, fish balls, and fried fish cakes.
 In restaurants, a side of Vietnamese herbs and greens also accompanies the noodle.

 The Banh Canh noodles are thick and chewy, made from tapioca flour or a combination of tapioca flour and rice flour.
 They resemble Japanese udon noodles and quite often, udon noodles are used as substitute.
-The broth is made from a pork stock of pigs feet, hocks, kunckles and/or neck bones.
-The bones are simmered for about two hours and then seasoned with sugar, salt and pork seasoning powder.
-The below recipe uses pork neck bones for a leaner broth.
+The broth is made from a pork stock of pigs feet, hocks, knunckles and/or neck bones.
+The bones are simmered on low for two hours and then seasoned with sugar, salt and pork stock powder.

-I like the broth on the thicker side so I would cook my noodles separately but right before serving, I would simmer the noodles in the broth.
-The starchy noodles not only absorb the flavorful broth but it also thickens up the soup.
-Just remember to only simmer enough noodles that you are going to eat right away.
-Otherwise, any leftover noodles in the broth is going to absorb all the liquid.
-I learned this the hard way.
+I like the broth on the thicker side so I would cook my noodles directly in the stock pot.
+The starchy noodles not only absorb the flavorful broth while cooking, but the starch from the noodles also thickens up the broth.
 I also like to color my broth with annatto seeds.
 I heat the annatto seeds in vegetable oil to render the color and then add the colored oil to the broth.
 This is purely optional but the red color adds oomph to an otherwise seemingly plain dish.

 Vietnamese Thick Noodle Soup Recipe (Banh Canh)